 Total Knee Replacement

 A knee replacement (arthroplasty) is where the entire joint is replaced with metal and plastic.
 This is an inpatient surgery, and patients typically stay two to three days in the hospital.
-Depending on the help you have at home or in your living situation, you may need to go to a skilled nursing facility after surgery.
+Depending on the help you have at home or your living situation, you may need to go to a skilled nursing facility after surgery.
 There, you will be provided with daily physical therapy and assisted with everyday tasks like bathing and meals.

 Total knee-replacement surgery involves your surgeon making a seven-to-10-inch incision on the front of your knee.
 Your surgeon will slide and tilt your kneecap to get a visual of the rest of your knee joint and assess the damaged tissue.

 The damaged bone and cartilage of the thighbone is removed, resurfaced, and replaced with a metal component.
 The same thing is done to your shinbone, and the two metal components come together to form your new knee joint.
 A plastic insert is put between the metal components to absorb force and help your knee glide more naturally.
-Your kneecap may be smoothed out and flattened before it is returned to its normal position.
+Your kneecap may be smoothed out and flattened before it’s returned to its normal position.